Log in to your Guideline Central account to access additional features of this Outbreak Response App.

 These resources cover a spectrum of LTC concerns during the COVID-19 pandemic, including: preparedness, screening residents and staff, clinical presentation, cohorting, PPE optimization, telehealth, staffing shortages, visitor policies, and more, with checklists and other tools to assist in implementation

-Recordings from CDC, AMDA, and SHEA experts on topics central to nursing homes’ preparedness, mitigation, and response efforts
+Recorded webinars and podcasts by CDC, SHEA, and AMDA experts on topics central to nursing homes’ preparedness, mitigation, and response efforts

 SHEA members have the expertise, knowledge, and training to advise businesses in how to safely reopen in the evolving COVID-19 pandemic.
 Many members are being asked for their input into COVID-19 policies and procedures specific to different business and their operations.
 A successful consulting practice, even if the intention is to provide services short-term, should have certain financial and legal structures in place.